Common Summertime Infectious Diseases

 In addition to caring for people in their 10 offices, ID Care doctors work with hospitals across New Jersey to treat patients who have more severe symptoms of summer’s common infectious diseases.
 Beyond these summer illnesses, doctors within ID Care are experts at preventing, diagnosing, and treating all kinds of infectious diseases, including those contracted during international travel and those that can benefit from treatment with outpatient infusion therapy.
 To schedule an appointment with an ID Care infectious disease doctor today, call 908-281-0610 or visit idcare.com.

-Anaplasmosis, Ehrlichiosis, Foodborne Illnesses, Infectious Disease Blog, Lyme Disease, Tick-Borne Diseases, West Niles Virus
+Anaplasmosis, Ehrlichiosis, Foodborne Illnesses, Infectious Disease Blog, Lyme Disease, Richard, Krieger, Tick-Borne Diseases, West Niles Virus